Testing the regularity of a smooth signal

 We consider the wavelet estimate of $f$:

 This estimate is of infinite variance in $L_2$, hence projected estimates

 have to be considered.

-In the sequel, we write $\Pr_f$ (respectively $\mathbb E_f$, and $\mathbb V_f$) the probability (respectively expectation, and variance) under the law of $dY^{(n)}$ when the function underlying the data is $f$.
-When no confusion is likely to arise, we write simply $\Pr$ (respectively $\mathbb E$, and $\mathbb V$).
+In the sequel, we write $\Pr_f$ (respectively $\mathbb E_f$, and $\mathbb V_f$) the probability (respectively expectation, and variance) under the law of $\mathrm{d}Y^{(n)}$ when the function underlying the data is $f$.
+When no confusion is likely to arise, we write simply $\Pr$ (respectively, $\mathbb E$ and $\mathbb V$).

-{\bf Remark:} The spaces $B_{r,2,\infty}$ are slightly larger than the usual Sobolev spaces,\\ see~\cite{bergh1976interpolation, besov1978integral}.
-They are however the natural objects to consider for a smoothness test, since they are the largest Besov spaces where adaptive estimation remains possible (see~\cite{donoho1996density, bull2011adaptive}).
+\begin{Remark*} The spaces $B_{r,2,\infty}$ are slightly larger than the usual Sobolev spaces, see Bergh and L{\"o}fstr{\"o}m \cite {bergh1976interpolation} and Besov \textit{et al.} \cite {besov1978integral}.
+They are however the natural objects to consider for a smoothness test, since they are the largest Besov spaces where adaptive estimation remains possible (see Donoho \textit{et al.} \cite{donoho1996density} and Bull and Nickl \cite{bull2011adaptive}).
 Indeed, one can prove that there exists an estimate $\tilde f_n(Y^{(n)})$ of $f$ such that for any $S \geq r >1/2$ and $B>0$, we have

-see for instance Theorem~2 in the paper~\cite{bull2011adaptive} (with some simple modifications needed for the regression situation considered in the present paper).
+see, for instance, Theorem~2 in the paper Bull and Nickl \cite{bull2011adaptive} (with some simple modifications needed for the regression situation considered in the present paper). \end{Remark*}